zwjyyc/finch/database/postgresql.md

 	SELECT COUNT(DISTINCT amount) FROM payment WHERE amount<=1 or amount>=8;
 	```
 #### LIMIT
-* `LIMIT` allows you to limit the number of rows you get back after a query, useful when wanting to get all columns but not all rows
+* `LIMIT` allows you to limit the number of rows you get back after a query, useful when wanting to get all columns but not all rows.
 * Example
 	```sql
 	SELECT * FROM customer LIMIT 5;